georgeflanagin/parsec4/README.md

 Parsec is not itself a parser for *any* language; it is a parser construction kit based on the idea of monads.
-Each monad, whether it is one provided "in the can" by Parsec, or something you write or create by combining Parsec's parts should do this:
+Each monad, whether it is one provided "in the can" by Parsec or something you write or create by combining Parsec's parts, should do this:

 - Accept arguments that are a `str` that your monad examines, and an `int` that represents the offset into the `str` where your parse should begin.
 This argument defaults to zero, which makes it very convenient to write statements like `shred.parse('hello world')`

-- Returns a `Value` object that is a named tuple: `(status:bool, index:int, found:object, expected:object)`
+- Returns a `Value` object (defined in `parsec.py`) that is a named tuple: `(status:bool, index:int, found:object, expected:object)`

 Both Parsec 3 and Parsec 4 provide convenience factories for the concepts of success and failure of the parser.
 Success is `Value(True, index, found, None)` and failure is